 For instance, high-priority incidents and incident tasks from ServiceNow can be forwarded to the development team in Jira as bugs.
 Low-priority incidents, such as password resets, can be resolved through a self-service portal and closed automatically.

-Once the incidents are escalated, the automated incident management system will send out a notification trigger to alert the assignee or agent responsible for addressing the issue.
+Once the incidents are escalated, the automated incident management system will send out a notification trigger to alert the assignee or agent responsible for addressing the problem.

 For severe software defects, root cause analysis and deeper investigation are conducted to pinpoint the source or cause of the incident or bug.
 This also involves going over event logs and reports to figure out what went wrong and where things started breaking.